Whether

 you spell it Doughnut or Donut, the first Friday in June is the day set aside

-to honor these sinfully delightful diet busters.
+to honor these sinfully delectable, delightful diet busters.
 I prefer ‘donut’ by taking the

-It was on this day a young US Army doctor, Morgan Pett,
+It was on this day that a young US Army doctor, Morgan Pett,

 was so moved by the act of kindness, he wanted to fund a program that would